wardflame/CS_Shopping_Demo/README.md

 ## Additional Information ##
-Application incorporates simple save system, located in Saves\save.json.
+Application incorporates a simple save system, located in Saves\save.json.
 There are predetermined client templates in there.
 You can use them to test functionality, or you can create your own.
 Choice is yours.